Bell-Group-Glasgow/SensingSensitivity/README.md

 # Sensing Sensitivity

 This package is associated with the paper "ReactPyrR: A Python workflow for ReactIR allows for the quantification of the stability of sensitive compounds in air" by the Bell Group.
+Please see this manuscript for examples and further details of how the SensingSensitivity experiment functions.

 This repo allows users to conduct experiments monitoring the kinetics of degradation of air-sensitive compounds in air and includes liquid handling control via a [LSPOne Syringe Pump](https://amf.ch/product/lspone-laboratory-syringe-pump/), stirring via an IKA RCT Digital Hotplate and [ReactIR15 Spectrometer](https://www.mt.com/dam/product_organizations/autochem/reactir/ReactIR-15.pdf) through Mettler Toledo's [iCIR software](https://www.mt.com/gb/en/home/products/L1_AutochemProducts/automated-reactor-in-situ-analysis-software/ic-ir-instrument.html).